Custody Time Limits, including coronavirus protocol

 Where the prosecution is uncertain whether or not it will need to apply for an extension, it is strictly unnecessary to give contingent notice of an intention to apply unless there is at least a high likelihood of an application becoming necessary (R v Governor of Canterbury Prison, ex parte Craig 2 All E R 654).
 However, a well-researched and properly thought out written application is likely to be more persuasive than an oral application made, perhaps, by an advocate who does not possess the detailed history of the case.

 It is good practice for extension applications to be made at least two weeks before the CTL expiry date.
 This will give sufficient time for defendants who breach bail to be remanded in custody back to the appropriate court or Area.

 Areas handling cases where a breach of bail occurs in a case belonging to another Area must take urgent steps to inform the original Area and court which granted bail.
-Action 10.6 in the CPS CTL Standard Operating Practice must be followed (details passed to the level B manager who will directly liaise with the office owning the case and ensure the breach is put onto that office's CMS and updated).
-Further an urgent email with the breach details will be sent to the person spoken to in the other office on the telephone.
+The CPS CTL Standard Operating Practice must be followed (details passed to the level B manager who will directly liaise with the office owning the case and ensure the breach is put onto that office's CMS and updated).
+Further, an urgent email with the breach details will be sent to the person spoken to in the other office on the telephone.
 Prosecutors must be alert to these difficulties and act proactively, particularly if a defendant is remanded in custody on a Saturday or public holiday.

 There is a strict legal requirement that the court must be satisfied that there is a good and sufficient cause to extend an unconvicted defendant's pre-trial detention.
 The duty to establish this falls on the CPS.